Deepaksharmagith/Employee-management-system/README.md

 # Employee-management-system
-I doveloped employee management system using python and mysql
+I developed employee management system using python and mysql